themasmedia/erc-1155-nft-project-template-for-polygon/README.md

    - [ ] Once verified, interact with your contract on Polygonscan.<br/>
      - In a web browser, go to [Polygonscan](https://mumbai.polygonscan.com) and search for your contract, or go directly to `https://mumbai.polygonscan.com/address/<CONTRACT_ADDRESS>`.
-     - Under the Contract tab (which should have a green checkmark), connect Metamask and interact with your contract (mint tokens, edit royalties, etc.).
+     - Under the Contract tab (which should have a green checkmark), connect Metamask and interact with your contract (mint tokens, edit royalties, etc.).<br/>
+       You can also use [**Remix**](https://remix.ethereum.org/) to easily interact with our contract, if your prefer.
    - [ ] Get your collection listed on OpenSea (testnet).
      - In a web browser, go to [OpenSea's Get Listed page](https://testnets.opensea.io/get-listed) and select the ***Live on a testnet*** option, select ***Mumbai***, and submit your contract address (it will require that at least one token has been minted on the contract).